4strodev/redis-demo-github-api/README.md

 ## Description

 > [!NOTE]
-> NOTE IDK if there are better practices working on redis.
+> IDK if there are better practices working on redis.
 > this is the first time that I work with cache systems
 > I started this project at 12:00 now is 21:52.
 > During this time I had to: